An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Persistent homology

 where kmax is the $k$th largest value in the set; in particular, $1$max is the usual maximum~function.
 Given $k \in \mathbb{N}$, the function $\lscape_{\dgm}(k,.) : \R \to \R$ is called the \emph{$k$-th landscape} of $\dgm$.
 It is not difficult to see that the map that associate to each persistence diagram its corresponding landscape is injective.
 In other words, formally no information is lost when a persistence diagram is represented through its persistence landscape.

 The advantage of the persistence landscape representation is two-fold.
 First, persistence diagrams are mapped as elements of a functional space, opening the door to the use of a broad variety of statistical and data analysis tools for further processing of topological features - see, e.g. \cite{bubenik2015statistical,chazal2015stochastic} and Section \ref{sec:submeth}.
 Second, and fundamental from a theoretical perspective, the persistence landscapes share the same stability properties as persistence diagrams - see Section \ref{subsec:stab}.
-Following the same ideas, other alternatives to persistence diagrams have been proposed, such as, for instance, the persistence images \cite{adams2017persistence} - see Section \ref{sec:PHandLearning}.